HayerLab/Jessica-Code/README.md

 ```

  The ```load ``` command in line 21 loads the stored Matlab matrix output from ```AlignmentParameters.m```, change the filepath accordingly.
 The position variable should also be changed to the shot number you are currently analyzing.

 ## Cell Segmentation

+### Pre-requisite
+You must have the Cellpose library installed prior to running any cell segmentation code.
+For details on how to install Cellpose, please see [Cellpose GitHub Repository](https://github.com/MouseLand/cellpose).

+### General Workflow
 Cell segmentation is done using a custom trained Cellpose model.
 A python script is setup to automate the segmentation process.
 Python scripts for training a cellpose model, as well as analyzing its performance are also stored in the ```cellpose code```  folder.

 There are two HUVEC-monolayer-trained cellpose models available, both under the ```trained cellpose models``` folder.
 One is trained and tested on a single dataset consisting of images from a single movie.
 The other is trained with a dataset that consists of images from 3 different movies (15 images each).
 The two models have similar performances on segmenting HUVEC monolayers, so it doesn't matter which one you choose to use.